 - Green Onions

-Optional: oil, thyme, vegan mozzarella, and salt.
+Optional: oil (or vegan butter), thyme, vegan mozzarella, and salt.

 This Mushroom Empanada recipe is easy.
 The steps are divided into three: preparing the filling, assembling the empanadas, and baking.

 If you are making your empanada dough, plan for extra 35 minutes, 5 minutes for making the dough, and optional 30 minutes to let the dough sit in the fridge so it becomes easier to manage with your rolling pin.